Skip to content

 checked 13 conf, all passing, cost 22.27455ms

-To facilitate you to view workspace information on the server side, DataKit provides the following commands:
+To facilitate viewing workspace information on the server side, DataKit provides the following command to view it:

 datakit tool --workspace-info